FAC-73/kay-davis-portfolio/README.md

 2. Homepage includes an animated, responsive full width + height background image that loops through up to 6 images, as well as a bio section along with a profile picture.<br><br>
 3. Portfolio page uses the Bootstrap grid system and can be segmented by a H1 header between groupings of images to denote date range.<br><br>
 4. Contact form includes input fields for name, email and message and are also responsive.<br><br>
-5. Sticky Footer includes link to social media and is accessible on all pages.
+5. Sticky Footer includes link to social media and is accessible on all pages.<br><br>
 6. All pages scale down to a min-width of 400px.
 Images scale and reflow down to fit smaller screen resolutions and include margins.

 ![Responsive layout](https://github.com/FAC-73/kay-davis-portfolio/blob/main/assets/Images/readme-images/responsive-portfolio.jpg?raw=true "Responsive views")